iamsainikhil/gatsby-prismic-blog-starter/README.md

 3. **`theme-ui`:** Build consistent, themeable React apps based on constraint-based design principles.
 For more info, check [here](https://github.com/system-ui/theme-ui).
 4. **`prism-react-renderer`:** Renders highlighted Prism output to React (+ theming & vendored Prism).
 This package is used to syntax highlight the code blocks in article.
 For more info, check [here](https://github.com/FormidableLabs/prism-react-renderer).
 5. **`react-copy-to-clipboard`:** Copy-to-clipboard React component used in Code slice `src/slices/Code.jsx`.
 For more info, check [here](https://github.com/nkbt/react-copy-to-clipboard).
-6. **`react-gist`:** Github Gist React component used in Embed slice `src/slices/Embed.jsx`.
-For more info, check [here](https://github.com/tleunen/react-gist).
 7. **`react-headroom`:** A handy react component to hide the site header until you need it.
 For more info, check [here](https://github.com/KyleAMathews/react-headroom).
 8. **`react-icons`:** Absolutely useful package to get svg react icons of popular icon packs.
 For more info, check [here](https://github.com/react-icons/react-icons).
-9. **`react-images`:** A mobile-friendly, highly customizable, carousel component for displaying media in ReactJS.
-For more info, check [here](https://github.com/jossmac/react-images).
+9. **`yet-another-react-lightbox`:** Modern, customizable lightbox for React, used for image galleries.
+For more info, check [here](https://github.com/igordanchenko/yet-another-react-lightbox).
-10. **`react-snakke`:** Reading position indicator for React used to display the progress of the article as you scroll down the page.
-For more info, check [here](https://github.com/diogomoretti/react-snakke).
-This is one of the package which can be completely avoidable if you don't want it 😄.
 11. **`react-toastify`:** React notification made easy.
 This is used to notify users of which code block they copied to clipboard used in Code slice `src/slices/Code.jsx`.
 For more info, check [here](https://github.com/fkhadra/react-toastify).
 12. **`typeface-rubik`, `typeface-fira-code` & `typeface-inter`:** Typeface is a beautiful package which allows installation of fonts through npm.
-Rubik is used for the site, Damion is used for titles, Fira Code is used for code blocks where it supports font ligatures, and Inter for body.
+Rubik is used for the entire site content and titles, Fira Code is used for code blocks where it supports font ligatures, and Inter for body.
 For more info, check [here](https://github.com/KyleAMathews/typefaces/tree/master/README_images/packages).
 If you don't want these fonts or use typeface based fonts, uninstall these packages as well as remove loading these fonts in `gatsby-browser.js`.

+> Removed: `gatsby-image`, `gatsby-plugin-google-analytics`, `react-gist`, `react-images`, `react-snakke`, `node-sass` as part of the Gatsby 5+ and ecosystem migration.
+See latest release notes in the repo for details.

 # ⛏️ Customization